 An introduction to prepare the candidate for the challenge of preparing today's students from diverse populations and backgrounds to live in a rapidly changing society, by examining issues of race, ethnicity, gender, class, language, religion, ability, geography, and age.
-10 hours field placement in diverse classroom setting.
-Fall, Spring Field placement will include ten (20) hours of required observation in a diverse setting.
+Clinical field experience required.
 Fall, Spring.